asbeane/RubyTetris/README.md

   &nbsp;start_x - Starting x value to add add a piece to a board.<br>
   &nbsp;start_y - Starting y value to add a piece to a board.<br>
   &nbsp;board -   2D Array representation of the board to add the piece too.<br>
   &nbsp;orientation - The orientation to add to the board.
-Expects a valid orientation 0-orientations-1 for that piece<br>
+Expects a valid number for the orientation for that piece.<br>

   find_pieces() - Traverses a board and reports the total score given the number of the given piece on the board.<br>
     &nbsp;Arguments<br>